open-pioneer/trails-build-tools/packages/create-license-report/README.md

 `skipDevDependencies` controls whether dev dependencies are excluded from the report.
 It defaults to `true` when omitted, so older `license-config.yaml` files keep their previous behavior.

+### Compound SPDX license expressions

+A dependency's license may be a compound [SPDX license expression](https://spdx.org/licenses/), e.g. `"MIT AND BSD-3-Clause"` or `"(MPL-2.0 OR Apache-2.0)"`.
+These are evaluated with [`spdx-satisfies`](https://www.npmjs.com/package/spdx-satisfies):

+- `AND`: every license in the expression must be listed in `allowedLicenses`.
+- `OR`: allowed as soon as at least one of the alternatives is listed in `allowedLicenses`.

+If a dependency's license expression cannot be satisfied this way (or a specific license should be forced regardless), add an explicit `overrideLicenses` entry for that dependency; its `license` value replaces the whole expression.

 ## License

 Apache-2.0 (see `LICENSE` file)